Global Institute of Forest Therapy

 GIFT In a nutshell

-We invite you to join the global community of forest therapy guides.
-At GIFT we offer a certification program that stands for professional standards, holistic ethics, professional community and reciprocal therapeutic relationships with nature.
+…the global community of forest therapy guides?
+GIFT’s certification program stands for professional standards, holistic ethics, professional community and reciprocal therapeutic relationships with nature.

 a unique gift: